x100111010/spectre-explorer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Features

+- Introduced DAG visualization using `vis-network`:

+  - Blocks/Nodes are color-coded:
+    - White ⚪: for blocks that are part of the Selected Parent Chain (SPC).
+These blocks are directly linked to their selected parents, eventually tracing back to the genesis block.
+They are considered part of the main consensus path in the DAG.
+    - Red 🔴: for blocks that are not part of the Selected Parent Chain (non-chained blocks).
+These blocks are valid within the DAG but do not belong to the SPC.
+They exist as alternative chains within the DAG, contributing to the structure but not directly influencing the main consensus path.

+  - Parent-child relationships between blocks are shown using edges (lines/arrows🏹 connecting blocks).
+These edges help visualize how blocks are related within the DAG:

+    - Blue 🔹: edges represent the relationship between a block and its blue merge set parent, which indicates that the block is part of the main blue chain in the DAG.
+This main chain includes both chained and non-chained blocks, all of which are considered honest and relevant to the consensus.
+    - Red 🔺: edges represent the connection between a block and its red merge set parent, which are blocks outside the main blue chain.
+These blocks are typically viewed as potential "attacker" blocks or blocks not part of the consensus, but they are still valid within the DAG.
+Red blocks are rare and do not influence the consensus chain directly.

+  - Clicking a block redirects to the BlockInfo page, which now also includes a static DAG graph

 ## Deployment

 For deploying the block explorer make sure that nodejs build